throwawaygh/arch-openrc-guide/README.md

 Ah, network configuration, the most fun part of setting up any init system.
 If you use DHCP, then you should enable the dhcpcd service, which is available in openrc-base.
-There are also services for NetworkManager and wicd if you'd rather use either of those.
+There are also services for NetworkManager and wicd if you want to use either of those.

 To set up static routing, you need to edit the /etc/conf.d/net file.
 The file is